Bromelain + Rutin

 It inhibits the synthesis of thromboxane A2, a vasoconstrictor compound involved in inflammation (7, 8).
 It prevents the formation of free radicals and helps to preserve the structure and function of cells (8).
 This boosts the effects of bromelain, which is particularly sensitive to oxidants.

-Our formula combines a standardised rutin extract from the Japanese Pagoda tree, an important plant in traditional Chinese medicine, with an extract of bromelain from pineapple leaves (50:1) at optimal quality: no GMOs, exceptional purity rate (95%) and proteolytic activity (2500 GDU/g).
+Our formula combines a standardised rutin extract from the Japanese Pagoda tree, an important plant in traditional Chinese medicine, with an extract of bromelain from pineapple stem (50:1) at optimal quality: no GMOs, exceptional purity rate (95%) and proteolytic activity (2500 GDU/g).

 - Pavan, R. et al. (2012).
 Properties and therapeutic application of bromelain: a review.
 Biotechnology research international, 2012.